dappladies/intro-to-solidity/content/intro-to-solidity/_index.md

 ---

 ### Internal vs External
-`private, public, internal, external`
+**External**- similar to public, except these functions can ONLY be called outside the contract.

 **Internal**- the same as private, except it's also accessible to contract that inherit from this contract.

-**External**- similar to public, except these functions can ONLY be called outside the contract.

 {{% note %}}
 For declaring internal or external functions, the syntax is the same as private and public